Story of natural gas availability for space heating.

 - Install the pipeline and order the appliances.

 After installing your gas line, your utility will hook you up to the main neighborhood pipe via your meter, which will gauge your monthly usage.
-In tandem with this process, your HVAC company will help you choose the best appliances for a new system, including any necessary upgrades with natural gas hook-ups and your new natural gas heating system.
+In tandem with this process, your HVAC company will help you choose the best appliances for a new system.
+That includes any necessary upgrades with natural gas hook-ups and your new natural gas heating system.

 - Installation of new heater and appliances.